harish-guda/personal-website/content/teaching.md

 ## Awards

 Teaching is one of the most rewarding parts of my job.
-I am deeply honored to have been recognized alongside so many wonderful colleagues who are outstanding teachers.
+I am deeply honored to have been nominated alongside so many wonderful colleagues who are outstanding teachers.

 - The Poets and Quants' Favorite MBA Professors in 2024. [[url]](https://poetsandquants.com/2024/09/28/favorite-mba-professors/)
 - Dean's List for Teaching Impact in 2024. [[url]](https://wpcarey.asu.edu/sites/g/files/litvpz246/files/2024-05/2023-2024%20Dean's%20List%20for%20Teaching%20Impact_0.pdf)